carboneio/carbone/doc/webserver.md

 ### Add custom prefix to rendered filename

 You can add a prefix to the rendered filename.
-To do this, add a function `onRenderStart` in the `storage.js` plugin and export it.
+To do this, add a function `beforeRender` in the `storage.js` plugin and export it.
 In this function, you can access the current request `req`.

-You have to return an object with two keys: `renderPath` and `renderPrefix`.
+You can alter options passed to Carbone:

 ```js
 function beforeRender (req, res, carboneData, carboneOptions, next) {